anki-code/xontrib-hist-format/README.md

   -m, --min             Make block minimized i.e. by adding <details> tag in Markdown.
   --lines               Add additional lines before and after.
 ```

+Note!
+The `clear` command is used as marker of the beginning of commands list.
+If you run commands 1, 2, 3
+then run `clear`, and run 4, 5, 6 and finally run `hist-md` it will show 4, 5, 6 commands.

 ## Example
 Run commands: